Hyderabadi apricot pudding (Khubani ka meetha)

 The history of apricots is ancient.
-The fruit was thought to have originated in China in 2000 BC and the Roman emperor Julius Ceasar loved them.
-The fruit was brought to him, dried via the Silk Route and it established itself along the way in various regions including the slopes of the lower Himalayas in Northern India.
-When the Uzbek king Babur invaded India he was very pleasantly surprised to discover the fruit was already established in India so he could enjoy them.
+The fruit was thought to have originated in China in 2000 BC, and the Roman emperor Julius Caesar loved them.
+The fruit was brought to him, dried via the Silk Route, and it established itself along the way in various regions, including the slopes of the lower Himalayas in Northern India.
+When the Uzbek king Babur invaded India, he was very pleasantly surprised to discover the fruit was already established in India, so he could enjoy them.

-I had the pleasure to gorge on fresh fruit in Manali a few years ago, the Indian fruit is smaller, very sweet and has an intense flavour, it is quite different from the Turkish bright yellow apricots.
+I had the pleasure of gorging on fresh fruit in Manali a few years ago.
+The Indian fruit is smaller, very sweet and has an intense flavour; it is quite different from the Turkish bright yellow apricots.
 These little beauties are abundant and sold along the roadsides and in small grocery stores around every corner.
-The region is also important in drying this fruit for use in Indian cuisine including this dessert.
+The region is also essential in drying this fruit for use in Indian cuisine, including this dessert.

 Here is a simple recipe, with three ingredients, but cooked to perfection and so delicate.
-The magic happens in the slow cooking and light caramelization of the apricots over time.
-I also reduced the sugar dramatically, even less than what my mother usually uses, I wanted to highlight the flavour of the fruit and not drown it out.
-Finally, I roasted and added the nut of the apricots, it is a massive pain to remove these small apricot almonds, see tricks in the recipe, rather than use slivered almonds that are usually substituted.
-Also, the stewed apricots are mashed gently with an egg beater rather than an electric blender, the apricots need to be slightly mashed leaving a lot of texture.
+The magic happens as the apricots slowly cook and light caramelise over time.
+I also reduced the sugar dramatically, even less than what my mother usually uses.
+I wanted to highlight the fruit's flavour without drowning it out.
+Finally, I roasted and added the apricot nuts.
+It is a massive pain to remove these small apricot almonds; see the tricks in the recipe rather than using slivered almonds, which are usually substituted.
+Also, the stewed apricots are gently mashed with an egg beater rather than an electric blender; they should be slightly mashed, leaving plenty of texture.

-The dessert is delicate, the tart sweetness of the fruit shines with a touch of sugar and a drizzle of cream adds a lovely texture.
-This dessert is perfect for those hot months, it refreshes the palate and soul and is fresh, compared to the heavier Hyderabadi desserts.
+The dessert is delicate, the tart sweetness of the fruit shines with a touch of sugar, and a drizzle of cream adds a lovely texture.
+This dessert is perfect for those hot months; it refreshes the palate and soul and is lighter than the heavier Hyderabadi desserts.

 For more recipes from this book, click here.